-Elizabeth Turner is a trained, skilled mediator who practices evaluative, facilitative mediation.
+Elizabeth Turner is a trained, skilled mediator who practices evaluative, facilitative mediation and has been granted the designation Certified Mediator by the Washington Mediation Association.
 Most family law mediations are conducted on a “shuttle” basis in our office, where snacks are provided and Wi-Fi is available for your use; however, a different format or location can also be used if the parties prefer.
 To schedule a mediation, contact our office; while most mediations are held Monday – Friday during normal business hours, Saturday sessions are available on a limited basis.

 Types of cases that can be mediated

 Mediation is most suited to cases with an “emotional” component: divorces, custody disputes, distribution of probate estates, guardianships, etc.—in other words, the types of cases where the parties are related in some way, or will be dealing with each other again in the future.